pixeloven/pixeloven.com/NOTES.md

 - https://dribbble.com/shots/14532125-Personal-Website

 ```
+# Make it a single
 Site
-- Home
+- Intro
-    - Hero: Who we are Brand -> About?
-Stylized picture of us or Logo?
+    - Hero: Who we are Brand -> Stylized picture of us or our log
-    - Description: What we do -> Projects
-- About
-    - me
+    - Header: Mission Statement?
+    - Feature: Project real -> link to all projects
-    - alain
+    - CTA: Services
 - Projects
     - Kiln (Framework)
     - Apps